referencedev/staking-farm/README.md

 ### Storage (NEP-145)

-Explicit storage registration is not required.
-The transfered stake shares must be sufficient to cover the receiver’s storage; the contract enforces this by requiring a minimum number of shares for new accounts.
+Explicit storage registration is required when transferring to the new user who hasn't staked with given contract.

 The storage interface is provided for compatibility with wallets/dapps:

-- `storage_balance_bounds` returns 0 as min
+- `storage_balance_bounds` returns amount required to cover Account storage
-- `storage_balance_of` returns zeroed values
+- `storage_balance_of` returns either amount for registered storage or 0
-- `storage_deposit` refunds any attached deposit back to the predecessor account
+- `storage_deposit` records storage payment but doesn't create Account
-- `storage_withdraw` returns 0
+- `storage_withdraw` refunds storage if Account doesn't exist anymore

 ### Transfer shares